'Bomb cyclone' winter storm brings snow, fierce winds to Northeast as bitter cold to follow

 The storm has resulted in thousands of canceled flights at major airports such as Boston's Logan International Airport and New York's LaGuardia Airport and has disrupted the schedules at regional airports.
 Amtrak planned to operate a modified schedule between New York and Boston on Thursday.
 Northeast Regional Service between Washington, D.C., and Newport News/Norfolk, Virginia, was canceled for Thursday.

-State and local officials urged residents to prepare for possible power losses and stay home so crews can clear streets and roads of what could be as much as foot or more of snow in some places.
+"The dangerous second part of this storm will be the record breaking cold this weekend with lows in the single digits this weekend for parts of the Northeast and wind chills below zero," Dean said.
+"This will be life-threatening especially for those who lose power."

+As even-colder temperatures take hold, the American Red Cross warns there is often an increase in the number of home fires.
+The organization says people should "keep all potential sources of fuel paper, clothing, bedding, curtains or rugs - at least three feet away from sources of heat," and never leave portable heaters and fireplaces unattended.

 There were concerns in Boston and elsewhere that if roads aren't properly cleared, they could freeze into cement-like icy messes by Friday, given the expected low temperatures.
 In other areas, plummeting temperatures already have caused water mains to burst.

-Boston Mayor Marty Walsh said the city is taking steps to keep people safe during the storm, including closing city schools and implementing a parking ban that goes into effect Thursday at 7 a.m., Boston 25 News reported.
+Boston Mayor Marty Walsh said the city is taking steps to keep people safe during the storm, including closing city schools and implementing a parking ban that wemt into effect Thursday at 7 a.m., Boston 25 News reported.

-"As your governor, I am asking you, I am imploring you to stay home tomorrow.
-Let us do our work," Rhode Island Gov. Gina Raimondo said Wednesday.
-The state's electric utility, National Grid, predicted power could be knocked out to an estimated 50,000 customers with the expected high winds that could gust up to 70 mph.
+"We can't say it enough, don't crowd the plow," Massachusetts Governor Charlie Baker said at a news conference Thursday morning.
+"This is winter in New England, as our first big storm of the season makes its way across the Commonwealth, we ask residents to look out for each other."

+He also urged companies to allow employees to work from home and asked everyone to use public transit if they absolutely must go out.

 The New York City Sanitation Department dispatched 2,400 workers ahead of the storm to get the streets ready, FOX5 New York reported.